 We can observe this in several ways:

-- Language – The normalized ways of speaking about a topic socially constructs it.
-When people continually describe men in masculine terms (“men don’t cry”, “mow the lawn”, “carry your mother’s groceries for her”) and women in feminine terms (“ladies don’t speak like that!”), we learn about desirable and normal gendered behaviors.
+- Language – The normalized ways of speaking about a topic socially constructs it, in a process called linguistic determinism.
+When people continually describe men in masculine terms (“men don’t cry”, “mow the lawn”, “carry your mother’s groceries for her”) and women in feminine terms (“ladies don’t speak like that!”), we learn about desirable and normal gendered behaviors. (see also: Sapir-Wharf hypothesis)

 - Media – Dominant discourses in media socially construct reality as well.
 When Hollywood ad nauseum tells stories of strong and heroic men saving the sweet and helpless woman, audiences see what sorts of gendered identities are idealized.
 Men (biological sex) should act strong, heroic, and tough (gender).